sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The steps of this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
+* Preprocessing and augmentation of the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images
 * Analyze the softmax probabilities of the new images